 Asbestosis

 Asbestosis is a chronic lung condition caused by exposure to asbestos fibers.
-Symptoms of asbestosis include shortness of breath, chest pain, and a dry cough.
-While it is not cancerous, asbestosis can be fatal and increases the risk of lung cancer and other serious conditions.
-Thankfully, asbestosis patients may be eligible for financial aid — learn how below.
+Symptoms include shortness of breath, chest pain, and a dry cough.
+While it is not cancer, asbestosis can be fatal and increases the risk of lung cancer and other serious conditions.
+We can help asbestosis patients explore treatment options and afford care.

 Free Case Review